austinhuang0131/austinhuang0131.github.io/index.md

 }
 </style>

 Hi there!
-I'm a college ([cégep](https://en.wikipedia.org/wiki/CEGEP)) student who [writes code](https://github.com/austinhuang0131), [takes photos](#my-photos), studies, and [explores online stuff](#my-other-online-stuff-like-social-media).
+I'm a student at McGill University.
+I [write code](https://github.com/austinhuang0131), [take photos](#my-photos), study, and [explore online stuff](#my-other-online-stuff-like-social-media).
 You may reach me using [these methods](#hey-you-look-cool).
 Straight outta the metropolis of Shanghai, China, I currently reside in Montréal, Canada.

-If you need a job title, that'll be "college student/freelance project maintainer".
+If you need a job title, that'll be "university student/freelance project maintainer".
 I just put everything on my website, it's not actually a *resume*.

 ## My own projects